btoll/benjamintoll.com/content/post/unsharing_namespaces_part_one.md

 You'll see a list that is strikingly similar, or perhaps the same, as that of `mount`.

-Now, let's take a look at an example where a process is created with its own unshared `mnt` namespace:
+Now, let's take a look at an example where a process is created with its own unshared `mnt` namespace.
+Run the same commands as before:

 ```
 $ sudo unshare --mount bash